yadavsourav/CountriesApi/README.md

                requirements -> Ide(eclipse preffered), postman for checking api, lombok jar file installed in ide
 1. Open the master branch of repository and download the zip file.
 2. Extract the zip file in a folder and now open an ide(eclipse).
-3. Now find import option from top corner and select existing maven project then browse the foder and finish.
+3. Now find import option from top corner and in import select existing maven project then browse the folder and finish.
-4. It will take some time to build if does not build it manually from above.
+4. It will take some time to build if does not, build it manually from above.
 5. After getting built you will get maven dependencies in resources.
 6. Now go src/main/java and open com.restcountries.assignment.
-7. And you will RestCountriesApplication.java file there, open it by double click and run this file from above.
+7. And you will find RestCountriesApplication.java file there, open it by double click and run this file from above.
-8. Or simply you can run this project by right clicking on project and click on run then run as java application then select com.restcountries.assignment package.
+8. Or simply you can run this project by right clicking on project and click on run option then run as java application option.From there select com.restcountries.assignment package.
 9. In console you would find code is compiling.
-10. One import thing project is using lombok for annotation so you should have lombok jar file installed in your ide otherwise it wouldn't work.
+10. One important thing project is using lombok for annotation so you should have lombok jar file installed in your ide otherwise it wouldn't work.
 If you don't have download and install it, you can take help of google.
 11. As this project is secured by authentication token, so first we have to generate an authentication token by using credentials which are hardcoded in AppConfig.java in AppConfig package.
 12. Now open postman and make a post request on http://localhost:8080/auth/login.
 Click on body option and select raw.